 - Airports: Besides a number of regional airports, there are also three international airports in North Dakota.
 These are Hector International Airport, Grand Forks International Airport and Minot International Airport.

 Be prepared for some extreme temperatures when moving to North Dakota.
 The state endures hot summers and cold winters.
 The north of the state is semi-arid, but the rest of the state gets a fair amount of rain, hail and snow.
 Storms and strong winds are frequent throughout the year.
 Spring and summer bring tornadoes, while spring also brings flooding, especially in Red River Valley.

-For decades, North Dakota an exodus of educated people leaving the state in search of higher paying jobs.
-However, in an attempt to keep graduates in the state, the government is actively promoting job-skills awareness in high school and college students.
+For decades, North Dakota had an exodus of educated people leaving the state in search of higher-paying jobs.
+However, in an attempt to keep graduates in the state, the government is actively promoting job-skills awareness among high school and college students.

 What follows are some notable schools in North Dakota: